MarioCaneva/data-graph-explorer/README.md

 - Understanding local market trends is key in global product strategy.

 ## 📁 Dataset
-The dataset used is from [this GitHub source](https://raw.githubusercontent.com/cs109/2014_data/master/countries.csv) and modified to include additional sales metrics.
+The dataset used is from [this GitHub source](https://raw.githubusercontent.com/cs109/2014_data/master/countries.csv)